koechian/static-site-generator/README.md

      - Links to other pages
 3. Each page can be returned as an object with the metadata and content as properties
 4. The object can then be injected into a HTML template.
-5. The files are then saved and served.
+5. The files are then saved in a generated dist directory and served from that directory.

 For error page maybe one general error page an be used like in GitHub. (research on error handling using JS)